1feems/flowOS/research/product-validation.md

-# FlowOS — Product Validation
+# Mkondo — Product Validation

 **Purpose:** To test if the pages and forms built align with current process and assets used by live grant programs.
 This stage was designed to answer: do the forms work as intended for the people running real programs, and does the output map to what real applicants submit?